abpframework/abp/docs/en/UI/Blazor/Layout-Hooks.md

 The **Layout Hook System** allows you to **add code** at some specific parts of the layout.
 All layouts of all themes should implement these hooks.
 Finally, you can add a **razor component** into a hook point.

-## Example: Add Simple Announcement Alert
+## Example: Add a Simple Announcement Alert

 Assume that you need to add a simple banner to the layout (that will be available for all the pages) to make an announcement about your new product.
 First, **create a razor component** in your project: